 How payday loans work

 To take out a payday loan, you may need to write a postdated check made out to the lender for the full amount, plus any fees.
-Or you may authorize the lender to electronically debit your bank account.
+Or you may authorize the lender to electronically debit your checking account.
 The lender will then usually give you cash.

 Many states that allow this type of lending set a cap on the loan amount and accompanying fees.
 Depending on the state, companies may be allowed to charge from $10 to $30 for every $100 borrowed.